-It is quite surprising how many companies are still without a verified and secure data backup.
-Your data is the lifeblood of your organization and the loss of it is more than an inconvenience.
+It’s quite surprising how many companies are still without a verified and secure data backup or a disaster recovery plan.
+Your data is the lifeblood of your organization and the loss of it is more than just an inconvenience.

 Data backup is defined as – In Information Technology, a backup, or data backup is a copy of computer data taken and stored elsewhere so that it may be used to restore the original after a data loss event.

 The sad reality is, disaster recovery planning and data recovery rarely gets the attention it deserves until there is an immediate loss or threat.

 Generally most people think about fires, floods or other disasters in conjunction with data loss.
 In Winnipeg and Manitoba, localized threats can be easily identified as well: Power outages, tornadoes, floods, accidents, train derailments and various other weather related issues.
 That said, a far more likely threat is theft of equipment, viruses, or employee negligence.
 Losing company data can be disastrous.
 Quite often stories can be found on local Winnipeg, National TV newscasts or social media about hackers or would-be wrong doers holding company data for ransom or personal data which has been breached.